dsloyer/ez-kubeadm/README.md

 Following forking the repository, installation of applications, directory creation, and setting env variables, a complete Kubernetes cluster based on Ubuntu, with Calico networking, can be built with a single command in the vagrant project directory:

-Assuming you've downloaded the ez-kubeadm files in ~/projects/ez-kubeadm, and are cd'd into ~/projects, these are the commands to build a working Ubuntu-based cluster in ~/projects/kube in 10-15 minutes:
+Assuming you've downloaded the ez-kubeadm files in ~/projects/ez-kubeadm, these are the commands to build a working Ubuntu-based cluster in ~/projects/kube in about 10 minutes, or so.

 ```
 $ cd ~/projects
-$ mkdir kube
-$ cd kube
+$ mkdir kube && cd kube
 $ vagrant init
 $ cp ../ez-kubeadm/* .
 $ cp ~/.ssh/id_rsa.pub id_rsa.pub.$LOGNAME